Customised Options for Tooth Replacement

 Looking after your dental bridge is important for keeping it functional and protecting the teeth and gums that support it.

-With daily care and professional check-ups, a bridge can remain stable and comfortable for many years.
+With daily care and professional check-ups, a bridge may remain functional for many years, although results vary.

 Tips for caring for your dental bridge: